Summer 2020 Small Biz Map: Supporting businesses by women and people of color in Greater Boston

 Our people of color- and women of color-owned business map was illustrated by Boston-based artist Tiffany Mallery.

-9Tailors is a renowned custom clothier that is changing the name of the custom-suiting game by modernizing an old-world tradition.
-Black-owned.
+9Tailors is a Chinese-woman-owned custom clothier that is changing the name of the custom-suiting game by modernizing an old-world tradition.

 An Asian-American-woman-owned bakery that offers freshly baked bread, pastries, and more, including pizza dough.